NhoaKing-Tech/jarvis-streamdeck/README.md

 # Some USB hubs can cause issues.
 Try connecting directly to your computer.

 # 4. Check if another process is using the StreamDeck
-# If you have the official Elgato software or another StreamDeck program running, stop it
+# Check that no other application (like a script) is already using the StreamDeck

 # 5. Unplug, wait 5 seconds, plug back in
 # Sometimes the device just needs a reset

+# 6. Reboot
 ```

 ---